Groups Wish List

 Venue: A variety of outdoor locations.

-We are a fairly novice group, so beginners and garden birdwatchers are very welcome.
-The only requirements are footwear and clothing to cope with weather on the day and a pair of binoculars.
+Beginners and garden birdwatchers are very welcome.
+The only requirements are footwear and clothing to cope with local weather on the day plus a pair of binoculars.
 Contact the co-ordinator for a programme of intended times and locations. ^Top

 Co-ordinator: Richard and Bonnie Green.